 - Departure Card

-- Authorized copy of original and Thai transcript of Degree (i.e. high school, bachelor’s or master’s degree.
-I went to the German embassy with my high school certificate and they issued an authorized copy as well as an authorized Thai translation for a fee of 150 Baht)
+- Authorized copy of original and Thai transcript of Degree (e.g. high school, bachelor’s or master’s degree.
+I went to the German embassy with my high school certificate and they issued an authorized copy as well as an authorized Thai translation for a fee of 200 Baht)

-- Medical Certificate (I got mine within 10 minutes from a local clinic in Suthisan BKK for 80 Baht, the common rate is 300 Baht)
+- Medical Certificate (I got mine within 10 minutes from a local clinic in Suthisan BKK for 100 Baht, the common price is 300 Baht)

-- if married to Thai citizen: Marriage Certificate (original and signed photocopy), copy of spouse’s Thai ID Card, birth certificates of children (if any) and household registration documents
+- if married to Thai citizen: Marriage Certificate (original and signed copy), copy of spouse’s Thai ID Card, birth certificates of children (if any) and house registration book (Tabien Baan)

 - Application Fee: 100 Baht

-The following documents are required from the employer:
+The following documents are required from the employer (double check this at the relevant labor department):

 - Copy of Company Affidavits